AdobeDocs/experience-manager-forms-cloud-service.en/help/adobe-sign-integration-adaptive-forms.md

 By default, the Adobe Sign Scheduler services checks (polls) signer response after every 24 hours.
 You can change the default interval for your environment.

-To change the default interval, specify a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for the Status Update Scheduler Expression option for the **Adobe Sign Configuration Service** configuration.
+To change the default interval, specify a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for the **sign.status.exp** property of the **Adobe Sign Configuration Service** configuration.

-For example, to run the configuration service daily at 00:00 am, specify `0 0 0 1/1 * ? *` set the **sign.status.exp** property of the **Adobe Sign Configuration Service** configuration.
-The following cron expression runs the configuration service daily at 00:00 am:
+For example, to run the configuration service daily at 00:00 am, set the **sign.status.exp** property of the **Adobe Sign Configuration Service** configuration to specify `0 0 0 1/1 * ? *`.
+The following JSON file displays the sample to run the configuration service daily at 00:00 am:

 ```json
 {